Energon Universe

-The Energon Universe (EU) is an ongoing American media franchise and shared fictional universe created by Robert Kirkman, and overseen by Skybound Entertainment, an imprint of Image Comics, in collaboration with toy and entertainment company Hasbro.

-The franchise is the successor of the Hasbro Comic Book Universe (2005–2018) by IDW Publishing, and features concepts and characters from classic intellectual properties like Transformers and G.I.
-Joe, alongside original comics like Void Rivals.
+The Energon Universe (EU) is an ongoing American mass media franchise and shared fictional universe created and overseen by Robert Kirkman, being developed and presented by Skybound Entertainment, an imprint of Image Comics, in collaboration with Hasbro.
+The franchise is the successor of the Hasbro Comic Book Universe (2005–2018) by IDW Publishing, and features concepts and characters from old and new intellectual properties.

-Publication history

-Void Rivals co-creator and writer Robert Kirkman acts as "showrunner" of the EU comic line.
+History

 Background

 Before IDW Publishing lost the licenses to produce Transformers and G.I.
-Joe comics at the end of 2022, in December 2021, it was reported that Skybound Entertainment, an imprint of Image Comics, was in talks with Hasbro to acquire those licenses.
-Skybound would officially announce it in June 2023.
+Joe comics at the end of 2022, in December 2021, The Hollywood Reporter shared the news that Skybound Entertainment, an imprint of Image Comics, was in talks with Hasbro to acquire those licenses.
+Skybound would then officially announce it in June 2023.